UWC2-APIDOC/to-do-service-au24/docs/Quickstart_wuf.md

 To enroll a new user:

-1. Make sure your local service is running, or start it by using this command, if it's not.
+1. If the To-Do service is not running, start it by using this command in your command-line tool.

     ```shell
     cd <your-github-workspace>/to-do-service/api